uberall/jesque-admin/README.md

 If you want to extend jesque-admin or help developing it further simply start by:

-1. Run the bootRun target (or grails run-app whatever you prefer)
+1. Run `gradle bootRun` (or `grails run-app` or run the main method in Application.groovy whatever you prefer)
-2. Run npm i in the root folder of this plugin
+2. Run `npm i` in the root folder of this plugin
-3. Run npm run devel
+3. Run `npm run devel`
 4. in jesqueAdmin.gsp switch to the script tag that is pointing to your local webpack server (do not forget to switch that back before doing a PR)